JorjaFox/website/_posts-old-blog/2010-07-07-marg-stays-jorja-in-talks.md

 <blockquote>Catherine Willows won’t be leaving Las Vegas anytime soon.

-Sources confirm to me exclusively that Marg Helgenberger has inked a new contract with <em>CSI</em>.
+Sources confirm to me exclusively that Marg Helgenberger has inked a new contract with _CSI_.

-With Helgenberger’s deal done, the spotlight shifts to fellow <em>CSI</em> vets George Eads (Nick), Eric Szmanda (Greg), and Paul Guilfoyle (Jim), all of whom are negotiating new deals ahead of the show’s 11th season.
+With Helgenberger’s deal done, the spotlight shifts to fellow _CSI_ vets George Eads (Nick), Eric Szmanda (Greg), and Paul Guilfoyle (Jim), all of whom are negotiating new deals ahead of the show’s 11th season.
 Jorja Fox is also in talks to return in some capacity.

 Liz Vassey, meanwhile, will not be back.
  </blockquote>